 Codes – All projects must demonstrate compliance with all applicable State and local building codes, which includes the latest version of the Building and Energy Code and the accessibility code incorporated by the Maryland Codes Administration into the Maryland Building Performance Standards (MBPS).

 Accessibility – All projects, regardless of the source of funding, must comply with UFAS and any other applicable laws or requirements, including without limitation Section 504 of the Rehabilitation Act of 1973 (Section 504), the regulations implementing Section 504 at 24 CFR Part 8, the Americans with Disabilities Act (ADA), and the 2010 ADA Standards (as modified by HUD).
-Provide a certification that the project, if funded, will employ a third party building accessibility consultant to work with the Development Team to ensure accessibility compliance as listed above.
+Provide a certification that the project, if funded, will employ abuilding accessibility consultant to work with the Development Team to ensure accessibility compliance as listed above.

-Energy Consultant – Provide a certification that the project, if funded, will employ a Residential Energy Services Network (RESNET) Certified Home Energy Rating System (HERS) rater for new construction projects, or a RESNET Certified HERS rater or Building Performance Institute (BPI) Certified Professional (Multifamily Building Analyst or Envelope Professional) for rehabilitation projects to work with the Development Team using accepted practices and levels of professional care to achieve applicant- stated energy goals, DHCD requirements, and the State‘s adopted energy codes.
+Energy Consultant – Provide a certification that the project, if funded, will employ a Residential Energy Services Network (RESNET) Certified Home Energy Rating System (HERS) rater for new construction projects, or a RESNET Certified HERS rater or Building Performance Institute (BPI) Certified Professional (Multifamily Building Analyst Professional) for rehabilitation projects to work with the Development Team using accepted practices and levels of professional care to achieve applicant- stated energy goals, DHCD requirements, and the State‘s adopted energy codes.
 If the project is funded, the certified energy professional must be engaged to review and verify the design, provide construction quality assurance, and perform necessary in-progress performance testing and evaluation.

 Pest Management – The project must implement an integrated pest management program equivalent to the HUD Healthy Homes Initiative upon completion.